reachjason/Web3-Operator-Handbook/README.md

 Please redistribute, make copies or changes.
 Don't resell, try and keep my name/attribution attached, and please keep future versions open under a similar/the same license.

 # Source
 The book's source code is what is in this repository.
+If you want to stay abreast, star or watch this repository.